When can you claim workers compensation in Victoria?

 Finally, you will need to be a ‘worker’

-You need to be considered a workout under the act.
+You need to be considered a worker under the act.

 Again most people that are injured while working will satisfy this.